Buying Tips 101

 - Gas Car Cons – gas cars are nosier and do emit a slight odor from their exhaust.

-- Electric Car Cons – requires regular charging and maintenance of water levels in the batteries.
+- Electric Car Cons – requires regular charging and maintenance of water levels in the batteries if they are lead acid.

 Battery Date Codes

-The main suppliers to the golf car industry are Trojan, US Battery and Crown (privately labeled as a Club Car product).
+The main suppliers to the golf car industry are Trojan and US.
 The date code can be found either stamped into one of the terminals or on a sticker.
 The code will have a letter followed by one or two numbers.
 The letter indicates the manufacturing month and the number indicates the year.
 For example, an A1 or A11 code would be January of 2011.
 Likewise, a G4 or G14 indicates July 2014 production.

 Serial Number Decoding for Current Model Cars (2007-up)